haven-life/amorphic-framework/components/persistor/README.md

 ## Important features:
 ### Version 10.0.0
 With this version we are introducing a config `enableIsRemoteObjectFeature` as a required flag, to enable `isRemoteObject` property to take effect.
-This is to allow modules to set their `isRemoteObject` flag to true and client apps can safely upgrade to these modules without the requirement to also start using remoteStorage.
-When clients are ready to take advantage of `isRemoteObject` property, they can simply set the `enableIsRemoteObjectFeature` config to true in their respective config file(s). <br>
+This is to allow modules to set their `isRemoteObject` flag to `true` and client apps can safely upgrade to these modules without the requirement to also start using remote storage.
+When clients are ready to take advantage of `isRemoteObject` property, they can simply set the `enableIsRemoteObjectFeature` config to `true` in their respective config file(s). <br>
 **CAUTION:** This is an all or nothing flag.
-Once `enableIsRemoteObjectFeature` is set to true:
+Once `enableIsRemoteObjectFeature` is set to `true`:
 1. The `isRemoteObject` behavior defined on individual record properties will be enabled across your app (including the ones on your modules).
-2. All properties where `isRemoteObject` is set to `true`, would need to be migrated to a remoteStorage, as going forward their retreival and storage would happen from remoteStorage.
+2. All properties where `isRemoteObject` is set to `true`, would need to be migrated to a remote storage, as going forward their retreival and storage would happen from remote storage.
-3. If a client is already using isRemoteObject to send docs to remoteStorage, they must set `enableIsRemoteObjectFeature` this flag to true in their config. <br><br>
+3. If a client is already using `isRemoteObject` to send docs to remote storage, they must set `enableIsRemoteObjectFeature` this flag to `true` in their config. <br><br>

 **Behavior:**
 <br> Only the first scenario will result in storage to s3.